 2) Don’t Rub Your Baby’s Skin With Rough Fabric

-Rough fabrics can make your baby’s acne worse by further irritating the already sensitive skin.
+Rough fabrics can make your baby’s acne worse by further irritating the already-sensitive skin.
 That’s why it’s so important to keep rough fabrics away from your newborn.
-Dress her in super-soft clothing, and keep wool and other coarse fibers away from her skin.
+Dress your baby in super-soft clothing, and keep wool and other coarse fibers away from their skin.

 Similarly, don’t bathe your baby with a washcloth.
 The roughness of the cloth can rip open the bumps and lead to infection.
-Instead, wash your baby with your hands, but be sure to remove any jewelry that may poke or prick.
+Instead, wash your little one with your hands, but be sure to remove any jewelry that may poke or prick.

 3) Pat Your Baby Dry After A Bath

 Towels can be notoriously coarse...especially on your baby’s tender skin.
-And if she suffers from baby acne, the feeling can be even worse.
+And if they suffer from baby acne, the feeling can be even worse.

-To keep bath towels from wreaking havoc on your baby’s acne, always pat her skin dry instead of rubbing.
+To keep bath towels from wreaking havoc on your baby’s acne, always pat their skin dry instead of rubbing.
 Rubbing with a rough cloth — like a towel or washcloth — can remove skin cells (exfoliate), which, in most cases, is a good thing.
 But for your baby’s already-irritated skin, it can cause more problems.

-Similarly, the heat created by rubbing your baby dry can contribute to the discomfort caused by baby acne.
+Similarly, the heat created by rubbing your little one dry can contribute to the discomfort caused by baby acne.
 Always gently pat your baby’s skin dry.

 4) Don’t Use Oily Creams Or Lotions

 Acne — be it baby, adolescent, or adult — is caused by clogged pores.
-Dirt and oil gets stuck around a hair follicle and creates a plug that irritates surrounding skin.
+Dirt and oil get stuck around a hair follicle and create a plug that irritates surrounding skin.
 Visually, this is the redness and swelling that are so commonly associated with acne.
 Because acne is caused by a buildup of oil and dirt, it’s best to avoid using oily creams and lotions on acne-prone skin.